Hiroreco/enreco-archive/recap-data/chapter2/day3/edges/kiara-liz-c2d3.md

 [Good morrow!](#embed:https://www.youtube.com/live/CVF91CqGD80?si=YjA9HkRwDhzSjOnt&t=433)

 The way the two interacted—so naturally, so comfortably—could easily make one mistake them for family.
 Shakira especially played into the role, taking on the mantle of a “mother bird.”
 She bought everything Elizabeth needed for her quests, from humble items like [butter](https://www.youtube.com/live/CVF91CqGD80?si=jlgLHt9iX51FLlEP&t=3358) to pricier ones like [gacha boxes](https://www.youtube.com/live/CVF91CqGD80?si=omF41I7UAk3lXAXN&t=4393).
 She even gave herself the title of Elizabeth’s “sugar mommy”—though in this case, it was as sweet and wholesome as it sounded.
-The red maiden, ever innocent and a little clueless, reacted to the nickname with the wide-eyed surprise of a child.
+The Red Maiden, ever innocent and a little clueless, reacted to the nickname with the wide-eyed surprise of a child.

 [A mom made of sugar?](#embed:https://www.youtube.com/live/CVF91CqGD80?si=1Yg1k-_xZLiaVf6z&t=2666)